Nahtanriel/nathangabrielmusician/content/introduction.md

 were made, spent time learning 3ds Max and Zbrush, created videos and

-online content and....other stuff.

-Over the years I have been pushed and pulled towards many things and

-tried my best in each.
-Please join me on this journey of creation and

-let us see where it goes.
+online content and....other stuff.Over the years I have been pushed and pulled towards many things and tried my best in each.
+Please join me on this journey of creation and let us see where it goes.
 This is my story. (*Add copyright dun dun*

 *sound, you know the one*).